 - Tourism (SPORTS) staff and locals are friendly and helpful.

 - The views of island silhouettes, sunrises and sunsets are incredible.

-- Mobile connectivity is good on all islands, though data service is 2G and erratic.
+- Mobile network connectivity is good on all islands, though data service is 2G and erratic.

-- All activities on islands are extra, unless you are part of a cruise.
-They are also expensive, and need to be paid in cash.
+- All activities on islands cost extra, unless you are part of a cruise.
+They are also expensive, and you need to pay for them in cash.

 - Everything seems a little disorganized.
 Things eventually get done, but the laid-back ‘island’ attitude may take some getting used to.